Sign up for Ma-Ka-Ja-Wan

 If you can’t make it up to camp the same week as your troop, we recommend attending with one of our provisional camping units (this can also be a great opportunity to spend a second or third week up north).
 Your Scout can either join our camp’s “Ship 129” which is led by former camp staff and other parent volunteers (Week 2, 4, or 6), or you can make arrangements for your Scout (and parent) to attend with another Troop (Weeks 1-6).
 To learn more about Provisional Camp, please visit our Provisional Camping page.

-Thanks to the wonderful generosity of many Scouters who understand and appreciate the valuable lessons learned through Ma-Ka-Ja-Wan’s Summer Camp Programs, we are proud to offer scholarships, or “camperships” (as they’re often called), to Boy Scouts and Venture Scouts for Summer 2017.
-These scholarships are financial assistance for Scouts who would not be able to attend one of our Council-sponsored summer camp programs otherwise.
-The 2018 Boy Scout Scholarships will be available by January, 2018.
+Thanks to the wonderful generosity of many Scouters who understand and appreciate the valuable lessons learned through Ma-Ka-Ja-Wan’s Summer Camp Programs, we are proud to offer scholarships, or “camperships” (as they’re often called), to Boy Scouts and Venturing Scouts.
+These scholarships are financial assistance for Youth who would not be able to attend one of our MaKaJaWan Summer Camp Programs otherwise.
+The 2018 Boy Scout Scholarships will be available soon.

 FOR TROOP LEADERS and Coordinators